Elsayedaa/MLDAMS/readme.txt

 	    -Sample selection dropdown menu, which populates the Completed Neurons listbox column on sample selection.

-	    -The queue all and unqueue all buttons, which handle moving tags to and from each listbox column.
+	    -The queue all and unqueue all buttons, which handle bulk moving tags to and from each listbox column.

 	    -The 'Completed neurons' listbox column, which is populated on sample selection.

 	    -The 'Queued for review' listbox column, which is populated on tag selection from the Completed Neurons column.
+Clicking a neuron tag in this column will also return it to the 'Completed neurons' column.

 	    -The review table (a tkinter treeview widget), which contains data entered by the user during the Curation process.

-	    -The 'Create final tracing files' button, which runs the MLCuration.m script when clicked.
+	    -The 'Create final tracing files' button, which runs the MLCuration.m script when clicked for all neurons in the 'Queued for review' column.

 	    -The root review checkboxes, which help the user track the root review steps.